mzhenirovskyy/Lasso/README.md

 Discussion:
 1. From the examples (small_examples.py and big_example.py) we can see that our implementation gives a very close results to scikit-learn.
 2. Of course, we lose in time.
-It’s understandable because scikit-learn uses low-level BLAS (via C interface) ?
+It’s understandable because scikit-learn uses low-level BLAS (via C interface).